sanko/Termbox.pm/README.md

 # DESCRIPTION

 Termbox is a library that provides minimalistic API which allows the programmer to write text-based user interfaces.
-The library is crossplatform and has both terminal-based implementations on \*nix operating systems and a winapi console based implementation for windows operating systems.
+The library is cross-platform and has both terminal-based implementations on \*nix operating systems and a winapi console based implementation for windows operating systems.
 The basic idea is an abstraction of the greatest common subset of features available on all major